nukopian/DBIx-Squirrel/README.md

     $sth = $dbh->prepare_cached($statement, \%attr, $if_active)

 The `prepare_cached` method interface is identical in form to that provided by the `DBI`.

-You are, however, permitted to use one of a number of placeholder styles (`:name`, `:number`, `$number`, `?number`, `?`) within the `$statement` string.
+`DBIx::Squirrel` permitted the use of one of a number of valid placeholder styles (`:name`, `:number`, `$number`, `?number`, `?`) within the statement-string.

-Your statement will be "normalised" to use the legacy `?` style before being handed-off to the `DBI` method of the same name.
+Statement-strings will be "normalised" to use the legacy `?` style, before being handed-off to the `DBI` method of the same name.
 In spite of this, you should still use key-value bindings if your opted for named placeholders.

-It is the normalised form of the statement that is cached.
+It is the normalised form of the statement that is cached by the `DBI`.

 ### `results`